 The exterior fabric of the Tin Cup is made from Pertex Quantum Eco Ripstop (10 Denier, .85 oz/yd).
 It is a more transparent fabric than others I have used, and as I stated above, I can see the Down in some spots, but I have found it surprisingly durable.

-The exterior also has a DWR finish, and it has been weather resistant in snow squalls and surprise rain showers when I’m hiking.
-In addition, it is as resistant to moisture as any other Down jacket I have used with a DWR finish.
+The exterior has a DWR finish, and it has been weather-resistant in snow squalls and surprise rain showers when I’m hiking.
+It is as moisture-resistant as any other Down jacket I have used with a DWR finish.

-One of the extras I like is the elastic around the hood.
+I like the elastic around the hood.
 I’ve found that it is often either/or.
 If there is a drawstring, then there is no elastic, and vice versa.
 In the case of the Tin Cup, I have both, so I don’t always have to use the drawstring, which is a nice touch.

 The elastic I don’t like is around the underside of the cuffs.
 Besides not looking all that good (personal preference), it also allows the end of the sleeves to brush my skin where the natural oils on my skin discolor the fabric.
 I much prefer elastic around the ends of the sleeves.